MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ### When do I contact d365val@microsoft.com?

-When registering affixes for your publisher.
+When registering affixes for your publisher, or adding a new publisher name to your affixes.
 For more information, see [Benefits and Guidelines for using a Prefix or Suffix](../compliance/apptest-prefix-suffix.md).

 ### When do I contact Partner Center customer support?

+When your question is related to one of the following topics:

-- Failed technical validation of the submission
+- Failed technical validation of the submission,
-- Failed content validation of the submission
+- Failed marketing validation of the submission,
-- Failed upload of the extensions in the submission
+- Failed upload of the extensions in the submission,
-- When requesting an exception for a breaking change
+- When requesting an exception for a breaking change.

 ### When do I contact Business Central customer support?